15/3 Credit Card Payment Method: What It Is & How It Works

 Does the 15/3 payment method work?

-In most cases, you won’t see a ton of impact to your credit score by using the 15/3 payment method.
+The 15/3 method may be used to help build a credit score.
+In most cases, you won’t see a ton of impact from using it.
 Your credit utilization ratio is only one factor that makes up your credit score, and making multiple payments each month is unlikely to make a big difference.
 One scenario where it might have an impact is if you have a relatively low overall credit limit compared to the amount of purchases you make each month.

 Does it hurt credit to make multiple payments a month?